dee1337/abus-seccor-fix/README.md

 # abus-seccor-fix
-Bat file to fix Abus Seccor (4.1.1.9, Build 296) starting on Windows 11
+Bat file to fix Abus Seccor Key Manager (4.1.1.9, Build 296) starting on Windows 11

 This script is not dynamic and requires you to have the following paths: